jenna-ingersoll-bfg/docusaurus-to-github-pages/docs/developer/dev_security.md

 :::

-However if you wish to use SIWA in a build outside of a Big Fish environment (such as a local or test build), you will need to add the SIWA entitlement file manually.
+If you wish to use SIWA in a build outside of a Big Fish environment (such as a local or test build), you will need to add the SIWA entitlement file manually.
 To do so:

 1. Verify that ``AuthenticationServices.framework`` and ``Photos.framework`` are included in your game.
 If you use the BFG Build Processor in Unity, then these frameworks are automatically added for you.
 2. In Xcode, select your project, then select your target.